Definition of Gross Profit Ratio

 Example – #2

 Let us now take the annual report of Apple Inc. for the year 2018.
-According to the latest annual report, the company registered net sales of $265,595 million, while the cost of sales for the year stood at $163,756 million.
+According to the latest annual report, the company registered net sales of $265,595 million, while the year’s sales cost stood at $163,756 million.
 Calculate the gross profit ratio for Apple Inc. for the year 2018.

 Solution: